Alice in Wonderland party ideas

 - Attach labels with the words 'eat me' and 'drink me' to all kinds of things, like the sugar bowl and bottles.

-- Bake little cupcakes with the words 'eat me' written on them in icing
+- Bake little cupcakes with the words 'eat me' written on them in icing, or using a stamp

 - Bake cookies in the shape of the letters EAT ME, teacups, and/or hearts, clubs, diamond and spades.
 You can also use cookie cutters to shape sandwiches.